 Tools for Learning

-Having the correct Tools for Learning means students are ready and equipped to learn when they arrive in the classroom, allowing teachers to focus all of their time on teaching.
+Having the correct Tools for Learning means you are ready and equipped to learn when you arrive in the classroom, allowing teachers to focus all of their time on teaching.
 There is a compulsory school equipment list and all items are required at all times.
 Regular checks will be made to ensure that students have the correct equipment they need for their lessons.
 Stationery can be purchased from the shop in school.